alassane8/BattleShip/README.md

 ## Area for improvement
 - Shielding:
 Add some features in order to improve shielding in the random placements of the boats.
 No boat can be placed above another.

-- AI Admiral:
+- Update Manual Placement
-Make the AI Admiral level more complex so that it can be a match against Player 1.
+Make the manual placement user-friendly.